Therapy Dog & Service Dog Training Programs

 Most organized Therapy Dog Groups (i.e, Therapy Dogs International or Pet Partners), do require that the potential therapy dog pass the Canine Good Citizen (CGC) Examination.
 Some organizations have additional testing that is required to join the group.
 Joining a therapy dog group is becoming very popular as it is something that you and your dog can do together!

 1. An Emotional Support Animal is one that provides therapeutic benefits to its owner through companionship and affection.
 The owner of an Emotional Support Dog receives a sense of well-being, safety and calmness from their dog's physical presence.
 Emotional Support Animal are not specifically trained to perform a given task that a person with a disability may have.
 Instead, the dog only needs as much training as any other dog would need, in order to live peacefully among people without being of any trouble or danger to its owner or other people.
 Emotional Support Animals DO NOT have public access with its owner.
-They can, however, travel on an airplane with their owner.
+They can only travel on an airplane with their owner.

 2. A Task Oriented Service Dog is involved as a mobility assistance dog, PTSD service dog, or autism service dog, which are examples of what a Task Oriented Service Dog would be.
 Task Oriented Service Dogs are specifically trained to perform certain tasks that are directly related to the person's disability.
 Task Oriented Service Dogs have public access everywhere with its owner, including airplane travel.